 - Eligible businesses are those with fewer than 500 employees that were operating as of February 15, 2020.

-- The deadline to apply for a PPP loan has been extended through August 8, 2020.
+- The August 8, 2020 deadline to apply for a PPP loan has passed.
+As such, the SBA is no longer accepting applications.

 - Eligible businesses also include nonprofits, sole proprietorships, self-employed individuals, independent contractors (e.g., gig economy workers) and veteran organizations.